 Priority check-in: $2 per stay

 Some IHG properties offer a special priority check-in line where guests who have elite status can, in theory, sidestep the throng at the front desk and get to their room more quickly.
 However, some frequent travelers don’t see much value in this benefit.
 Not all hotels have the priority check-in line, and it may not even be necessary.
-We'll value this at $2 per stay.
+Since the benefit of priority check-in can be hit or miss, we’ll value this at $2 per stay.

 Guaranteed room availability: $5 per stay

-You're guaranteed a room if you make a reservation 72 or more hours in advance.
+With this benefit, you’re guaranteed a room if you make a reservation 72 or more hours in advance.
 However, IHG.com states that there are exceptions to the rule, such as special events.
-Let's value this perk at $5 per stay.
+Since having a guaranteed room can provide peace of mind, let’s value this perk at $5 per stay.

 Free room upgrades: $10 per night

 Upgrades are determined by the hotel and may mean rooms on higher floors, corner rooms, newly renovated rooms or rooms with better views.
+If you’re incredibly lucky, you could even receive an upgrade to a suite or a premium room you’d normally have to pay much more for.
 This is a fairly subjective benefit, but it’s always nice to get a better room, so let’s value this at $10 per night.

-Yearly point bonus or ability to give status: $125 per year
+Yearly bonus points or ability to give elite status: $125 per year

-The value of IHG points is about 0.5 cent each, so the annual 25,000-point bonus is worth $125 a year.
-You also have the ability to gift Platinum Elite status to your spouse, your kid, your parent or anyone else you wish.
+IHG Rewards points are worth approximately 0.5 cent each, so the annual 25,000-point bonus is worth $125 a year.
+Alternatively, you can opt to give Platinum Elite status to your spouse, your kid, your parent or anyone else you wish.